dasiths/dasiths.github.io/.github/instructions/presentations.instructions.md

 7. **Diagrams over description.** If the post explains a flow or sequence, render it as a Mermaid diagram inside a `.merframe`.
 Use the post's own labels.
 8. **Tables become cards or grids.** Blog tables map to `.grid-2`, `.grid-3`, `.abc`, or `.maptbl` depending on content density.
 9. **The post's structure IS the slide order.** Don't rearrange.
 If the post builds Part 1 → Part 2, the deck should too, with dark divider slides between parts.
-10. **Include a title slide and a closing slide.** Title slide carries the post title, subtitle, and navigation hints.
+10. **Include a title slide and a closing slide.** Title slide carries the breadcrumb + series + date line (`.deckmeta`, see Breadcrumb Navigation), the post title, subtitle, and navigation hints.
 Closing slide links back to the full post and any relevant resources.

 ## Mermaid Diagrams